AlessioRepetto/agriclimate-intelligence/notebooks/README.md

 4. EDA_AgriClimate_Intelligence.ipynb
 ```

+For code-level understanding:

-For code-level understanding, read `src/province_transformation.py` after the climate example and `src/eda_utils.py` before the EDA notebook.
+* read `src/province_transformation.py` together with the climate ETL;
+* read `src/eda_utils.py` before the EDA notebook.

 ## `ETL_Climate_Example.ipynb`

 ### Purpose

-This notebook applies the climate workflow to a single provincial file so that the transformation can be inspected before running it across all source areas.
+This notebook applies the climate workflow to a single provincial source file so that the transformation can be inspected before executing it across all source areas.

 ### Current operations

-- configure project and cloud paths;
+* configure project and cloud paths;
-- read one compressed CSV directly from Google Cloud Storage;
+* read one compressed CSV directly from Google Cloud Storage;
-- inspect the raw schema and sample observations;
+* inspect the raw schema and sample observations;
-- validate dates, numerical fields, nulls, duplicates, and grid consistency;
+* validate dates, numerical fields, nulls, duplicates, and grid consistency;
-- derive daily province-level indicators;
+* derive daily province-level indicators;
-- aggregate them to month;
+* aggregate them to month;
-- inspect intermediate and final outputs.
+* inspect intermediate and final outputs.

 ### Appropriate use

 Use this notebook to:

-- understand the climate pipeline;
+* understand the climate pipeline;
-- test source-data changes;
+* test source-data changes;
-- investigate a problematic province;
+* investigate a problematic province;
-- validate changes to feature definitions;
+* validate changes to feature definitions;
-- check a transformation before running the national batch.
+* check a transformation before running the full batch.

-Reusable changes should be implemented in `src/province_transformation.py`, not only in notebook cells.
+Reusable transformation changes should normally be implemented in `src/province_transformation.py`.

 ## `ETL_Climate_Data.ipynb`